dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 #### Open the map

-To access the demo map open the COVID-19 Contact Registration & Follow-up program.
+To access the demo map open the Contact tracing program.
 At the bottom you’ll see the navigation bar.
 Select the map icon to access the map (note, in order to use this feature, your program needs to be collecting the coordinate during registration).

 ![open_map](resources/images/android_analysis/image2.png)